projectdiscovery/naabu/README.md

 The most optimal setting for `threads` is 10.
 Increasing it while processing hosts may lead to increased false positive rates.
 So it is recommended to keep it low.

-While scanning for a list of hosts, if duplicate IP addresses are encountered, it returns ports that were found for that IP.

 # License

 naabu is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.
 Community contributions have made the project what it is.
 See the **[Thanks.md](https://github.com/projectdiscovery/naabu/blob/master/THANKS.md)** file for more details.